AyushHirani/AudioUI/README.md

 # AudioUI

-This is a copy of Spotify app which only has backend features.
+This is a replication of Spotify app which only has backend features.

 This program contains many useful functions and some of them are :